List of My Name Is Earl characters: Darnell Turner

 Part of the season 4 episodes go into Darnell's history where he was raised and trained by his father Thomas Monroe (played by Danny Glover) in a secret government agency, and had developed the skills to be a top secret agent.
 However, when he refused to kill a nine-year-old leader of a socialist nation, and after testifying in court against his former employers, the government had to place him in witness protection from the agency.
 His cover is blown when he was shown on national television restraining Joy at a game show audition, so he, Joy, and their kids had to go under protection and assume other identities and live elsewhere.
 He agrees to join his father on one more mission, taking along Earl and sedating him multiple times, to free himself from having to need protection.

 In the episode "Our 'Cops' Is On" it is shown that he used to live with his supposed grandmother and grew and sold marijuana in his bedroom.
 In "Buried Treasure", he narrates that he graduated from college at age 14, was a virtuoso cellist, and could identify 254 varieties of cheese.
 Darnell speaks multiple languages: In "The Frank Factor" he tells Catalina that he speaks French, Russian and Arabic.
 He is also seen reading a newspaper printed in another language.
 In "My Name Is Alias", Joy remarks that he knows 7 different languages, and 3 combat sports that ends in "do."
 Occasionally, Darnell's afro is shown to hide cell phones which self-destruct after use.
 It is mentioned in season 4 he might have had a brother, and that his sister Pam died.

 It is revealed in the very last episode of the show that Earl Jr., generally believed to be his son, is not.

 Relatives of the protagonists

 Dodge Hickey

-Dodge Hickey (played by Louis T. Moyle) is Joy's oldest son.
+Dodge Chaz Hickey (played by Louis T. Moyle) is Joy's oldest son.
 Joy was six months pregnant with him when she and Earl got married the day after they met.
 In the pilot, Earl tells us "Joy didn't remember much about the boy's real father, except that he drove a Ford.
 So we named him Dodge."
 His middle name is Chaz, named after Earl's childhood hero, astronaut Chaz Dalton.
 His biological father was the subject of several episodes: Frank was a possibility in "The Frank Factor", and in the season 4 finale "Dodge's Dad", Camden's biggest business owner Little Chubby was another possibility, but DNA tests later revealed Earl to be the biological father.
 It was revealed Joy hooked up with Earl at a Halloween party where he and Little Chubby wore the same costume.